FAVOURITE MARYSVILLE & MOUNT BUFFALO PHOTO SPOTS

 There is a very large car park and visitor area just below the Chalet, with toilets, picnic facilities and quite a few hikes that you could easily fit into a day trip from Bright.
 The car park is pretty much at the top of the Gorge, offering some stunning views across the valleys below.

-After spending a weekend in Bright for Mt Buffalo, I drove the Great Alpine Road, leading all the way down to Metung.
-Mt Hotham is around a 50 minute drive from Bright, through some stunning mountain scenery.
+After a weekend in Bright shooting Mt Buffalo, I followed the Great Alpine Road all the way towards Metung.
+Mt Hotham is only about 50 minutes from Bright, and the drive winds through some seriously beautiful high-country scenery.